Ellivers/wt-docs/docs/making-a-plugin/hooks.md

 Here, you can remove any custom shape tags you've added and not already removed.

 #### `ui_shapes/set_preview_axes`
-This hook is called when the available axes are decided for the shape previe.
+This hook is called when the available axes are decided for the shape preview.

 #### `ui_shapes/shape_list`
 This hook is called when all available shapes are listed.<br></br>